 - Look at a range of mortgage lenders and products that could suit your needs

-- Get access to exclusive deals that are not available direct with a lender
+- Have access to exclusive deals that aren’t available direct with a lender

-- Know the lenders and their lending criteria – and therefore can really speed up the process
+- Know the lenders and their lending criteria, which can help to speed up the process

-In addition to all of the points above, mortgage advisers can also help with the application and all the necessary paperwork.
+In addition, mortgage advisers can also help with the application and necessary paperwork.
 What’s more, they offer a level of convenience.
-Whilst many are based with estate agents, they may be available after hours and at weekends, some advisers are telephone-only, whereas some will even come to your house.
+Whilst many are based with estate agents, they may be available after hours and at weekends.
+Some advisers are telephone-only, whereas some will even come to your home.

-- Mortgage advice isn’t “free” – some advisers charge fees and all of them receive commission from lenders.
+- Mortgage advice isn’t ‘free’ – some advisers charge fees and all of them receive commission from lenders.
 They should always let you know how they’re paid

 - Some mortgage advisers only look at a limited range of lenders

 - You may not have access to products and rates that are only available direct with the lender

 - Some people may prefer dealing direct with the lender

 The lender route

 If you choose to approach a lender directly, their representative will help you find the mortgage that’s best for you within their range of products.
 They can also help you submit your application.